UniconLabs/grouper-docker-overlay/README.md

 This is based on [Unicon's Grouper Docker Demo](https://hub.docker.com/r/unicon/grouper-demo/tags/).
 The tag we are pulling in is `2.3.0`.
 To update the version, change the `Dockerfile` and the `gradle.properties`.

+## MySQL

+If you need to connect to the MySQL database:

+- URL is: `jdbc:mysql://localhost:3306`
+- Login as `root` with a blank password

 ## Development

 - Grouper development happens inside `overlay/sample`.
 You may create additional gradle projects inside the `overlay` directory.
 Remember